Liberia CBDC Tracker

 Reporters Without Borders Freedom Index:

-Liberia is in the research phase.
-Liberian President Joseph Boakai met with the company Gluwa in 2024 to discuss the possibility of building a CBDC for Liberia.
-However, there have been no other public updates, so it appears the Liberian government is only researching CBDCs at this time.
+In 2024, Liberian president Joseph Boakai met with the company Gluwa to discuss the possibility of building a CBDC for Liberia.

 Human Rights and Civil Liberties Concerns